rossta/rossta.github.com/source/blog/2018-07-15-building-a-pdf-viewer-with-vue-part-3.html.md

 // ...
 ```

-(*Technically, this component isn't "renderless"—it inserts an additional `div` as a root its scoped slots children.
-Otherwise, as of Vue `2.5.16`, the error `Multiple root nodes returned from render function.
-Render function should return a single root node.` is raised.)
+*Technically, this component isn't "renderless"—it inserts an additional `div` as a root to its scoped slots children.
+Otherwise, the error `Multiple root nodes returned from render function.
+Render function should return a single root node.` is raised in the current version of Vue I'm using (`2.5.16`).
+The main point is that we can use components in our component hierarchy that add functionality but handoff display responsibility to its children.

 In the `<PDFViewer>` we can use the `slot` attribute to render the children in the correct place and `slot-scope` to receive the `pages` property from the `<PDFData>` component.
 Though we haven't created the `<PDFPreview>` components, here's our template for the `<PDFViewer>` responsible for gluing everything together.
 ```html